openedx/openedx-user-groups/docs/decisions/0002-user-groups-model-foundations.rst

 * Standardize group modeling and storage to reduce duplication, improve clarity, and simplify development and operational workflows.
 * Enable extensibility by supporting configurable, pluggable criteria that allow new grouping behaviors without modifying core platform code.

-This ADR documents the key architectural decisions for the unified user grouping system's foundational data model and conceptual framework.
+This ADR documents the key architectural decisions for the unified user groups system's foundational data model and conceptual framework.

 **Integration Context**: This model will be implemented as a Django app plugin that can be installed into existing Open edX instances, as described in :doc:`0001-purpose-of-this-repo`.
 The evaluation engine and runtime architecture that operate on these foundational models are detailed in ``ADR 0003: Runtime Architecture``.
 This ADR is independent of the runtime architecture and can be implemented in isolation.